 Restart Visual Studio.
 A proxy authentication dialog box should appear.
 Enter your credentials in the dialog.

 If the above step does not solve the problem, this may be because your proxy server does not prompt for credentials for http://go.microsoft.com addresses but does so for *.visualStudio.com addresses.
 For these servers, you need to add the following URLs to the allow list to unblock all sign-in scenarios in Visual Studio:

 You can remove the http://go.microsoft.com address from the allow list so that the proxy authentication dialog shows up for both the http://go.microsoft.com address and the server endpoints when Visual Studio is restarted.

 If you want to use your default credentials with your proxy, do the following:

 Find devenv.exe.config (the devenv.exe configuration file) in: %ProgramFiles%\Microsoft Visual Studio 14.0\Common7\IDE (or %ProgramFiles(x86)%\Microsoft Visual Studio 14.0\Common7\IDE).

 In the configuration file, find the

 <defaultProxy enabled="true" useDefaultCredentials="true"> <proxy bypassonlocal="True" proxyaddress=" HYPERLINK "http://<yourproxy:port#" http://<yourproxy:port#>"/> </defaultProxy>

-You can also follow the instructions in this post to add code that will allow you to use the proxy.
+Follow the instructions in this blog post to add code that allows you to use the proxy.